Get Yourself out of Prickly Plumbing Predicaments

 Ream Out Broken Hubs

 You can reuse an existing hub by reaming out the old pipe that’s glued inside it.
 This PVC fitting saver will do the trick.
 It has a guide that rides inside the pipe you’re removing so the hub won’t get wrecked.
 Since replacing a hub can mean having to open up a finished wall—or worse, busting up concrete—this inexpensive tool can save you a lot of time and money.
-The Socket Saver by Jones Stephens is available at home centers and online.
+The Socket Saver by Jones Stephens is available online.

 Cut and Pry Broken Threads